 Dr Kuah has had extensive experience with elite national teams.
 He has been involved with the Australian and NSW weightlifting teams, and has been the Medical Officer to the Australian men’s hockey team (1997-2008).
 He was part of the Australian medical team at the 1998 Commonwealth Games in Kuala Lumpur, and the Olympic Games in Athens 2004 and Beijing 2008.
 He was also the Deputy Medical Director for the Australian Olympic team for the 2012 London Olympics.
 At the Sydney 2000 Olympic and Paralympic Games, he was appointed the Clinical Director to the Village Polyclinic and worked full-time for SOCOG for a period of four months.
 He was also the Deputy Medical Director for the Australian Olympic team for the 2012 London Olympics.

 For his services to sports medicine, the Commonwealth awarded the year 2000 Sports Medal to Dr Kuah.

 Dr Kuah has a keen interest in biomechanics and its relation to injuries, rehabilitation and return to sport and/or work.
 He has particular expertise in shoulder, knee as well as foot and ankle injuries.
 He also has interest and expertise in tendon pathology and osteoarthritis, particularly with regards to research in biological and regenerative medicine.
 He has current ethics approved research projects in these areas.
 He has extensive experience with appropriate use of Platelet Rich Plasma for musculoskeletal conditions.
 He has previously worked for 10 years at the Perisher Blue Medical Centre and is on the Medical Advisory Panel for the Australian Ski Patrol Association.
-He continues to play golf, competitive soccer and snow ski and has special interest in these sports.
+He continues to play golf, competitive soccer and snow ski and has a particular interest in treating these sports.

 Dr Kuah has been a chapter author for two internationally published sports medicine textbooks as well as being published in various research and educational articles on sports medicine.
 He is heavily involved in teaching at all levels including sports trainers, physiotherapists, GPs and other sports physician registrars.
 He has been the State Training Coordinator in NSW for the Australasian College of Sports Physicians (2004-2009) and continues to be involved as a Clinical Training Supervisor and Examiner.